leonardoademir/leonardoademir/README.md

 I'm Leonardo Tonezi, but you can call me Leo!
 I'm a software developer 👨‍💻 and a lover of open source community, also a music enthusiast :guitar: and poetry writer :memo: in my spare time.

-:hammer: Currently working on a Health Care System
+:hammer: Currently working on a Health Care System<br>
-🌱 Currently learning about Flutter and improving my React.js skills 💬 Ask me about: philosofy, games, books
+🌱 Currently learning about Flutter and improving my React.js skills<br>
+💬 Ask me about: philosofy, games, books<br>
-⚡ Languages: Python, PHP, Javascript
+⚡ Languages: Python, PHP, Javascript<br>

 <br>